 The important time for developing a properly functioning immune system is during childhood.
-But, if it is not possible to move to a more diverse environment or to adjust the urban lifestyle, it is possible to get the advantages of nature's microbial biodiversity another way, by applying Uute, an extract from nature.
+However, if it is not possible to move to a more diverse environment or to adjust the urban lifestyle, it is possible to get the advantages of nature's microbial biodiversity another way, by applying Reconnecting Nature™, an extract from nature.

-"The Uute substance includes diverse microbes from forest and agricultural environments, which aid in correcting the development of the immune system of children.
-It can come in the form of a very fine powder or have some other material shape," says Dr Aki Sinkkonen, the scientific advisor of Uute Scientific and the leader of the research group Nature-Based Solutions in the University of Helsinki.
+"The Reconnecting Nature™ substance includes diverse microbes from forest and agricultural environments, which aid in correcting the development of the immune system.
+It can come in the form of a very fine powder or have some other material shape," says Kari Sinivuori, CEO of Uute Scientific, a University of Helsinki spinout company.

-The important thing to realise is that the Uute substance is not taken orally – it is meant to be brought into contact with the skin.
+The important thing to realise is that the substance is not taken orally – it is meant to be brought into contact with the skin.
 It can be mixed with or integrated into daily consumer products, such as fabrics and creams.
-At the moment, the first consumer products with the Uute substance added are being developed for the market.

 Firm based in research